noah-nuebling/notes-public/mmf/updates/MMF - Translation Checklist - Russian.md

         - If **new UI added**
             – [x] Consider updating `testTakeScreenshots_Localization()` to cover it before running `./run uploadstrings`
         - Before **testTakeScreenshots_XXX()**
-            - [x] Before running, don't forget to manually build the 'App' scheme (Command-B)!
-                - Because currently, the app is not built automatically to make iterations faster.
-[Dec 2025]
             - [x] Probably switch to **lightmode** for the screenshots

         - Import .xcloc files